samliu000/FillSolver/README.md

    - Removed Cells will be unremoved

 ## Output
 Once the user presses the start button, the program will assign each cell in the grid a number representing the order in which the cells should be filled up.

+It will also highlight the solution path one cell at a time (every 100ms).
+If you blink and miss that animation, you can press the replay button (right above the "Start" button) to restart the animation.

 **Example**